rymotion/the_collective_nextjs_app/documentation/PROJECT_CODE_FEATURE.md

 ## Overview

-Every project in The Collective now receives a unique, human-readable identification code when created.
+Every project in Cinebayan now receives a unique, human-readable identification code when created.
 This provides an easy way to reference and share projects.

 ---